Capturing pictures of forests with a camera is a unique challenge.

-There are not many places where the topography matters.
-Finding images within the sometimes claustrophobic environment of the woods requires a new mindset for the landscape photographer.
+Whether it’s your local woods or the rainforest of the Amazon, the standard rules of landscape photography are difficult to apply.
+Finding images within the environment of the woods requires a new mindset for the landscape photographer.

 The dim light before dawn or after dusk is a very hard time to shoot in the woods.
 Trees, already dark, become black silhouettes.
 Within the forest things are even dimmer, rendering even basic image-making difficult.